alireza0sfr/Jarvis/README.md

 2- install the required modules using pip install -r requirements.txt

-3- Change the key variables on line 16-20 to be able to customize the voice assistant
+3- Change the key variables on config.ini file to be able to customize the voice assistant

 4- Add your apps to Startup function for your daily startup